AI Agent Identity: Beyond Authentication

 For developers, that means SDKs and APIs that let you attach memory to agents as easily as you attach authentication today, plus opinionated primitives for storing, retrieving, and summarizing user history safely.

 For enterprises, it means a governed, auditable memory layer that sits inside your trust boundary, with controls over what can be shared with external AI tools and under what conditions.
-The ability to keep your behavioral intelligence as a first-party asset.
+Similar to how identity systems follow established standards for access control and auditability, AI memory systems will require comparable governance models to ensure trust, compliance, and the ability to keep your behavioral intelligence as a first-party asset.

 For end users, it means a future where you don't start from zero with every new AI tool.
 A way to say: "Here's what you can know about me, and here's what you can't."